liuwd15/scRIN/README.md

 Then input the text file.

-    ks_tin.py -r example_refseq.bed -i samples.txt
+    RINsingle.py -r example_refseq.bed -i samples.txt

 ### Other options

 To perform additional analysis on exon level, use **-e** option.
-This will result in more output files, which will be explained in output part in detail.
+This will result in more output files (see Output).

-    ks_tin.py -r example_refseq.bed -i example_sorted.bam -e
+    RINsingle.py -r example_refseq.bed -i example_sorted.bam -e

 The transcripts with low expression are filted out.
 The default threshold is average coverage (read length * mapped read number / gene model length) > 0.5, you can change it with **-d** option.

-    ks_tin.py -r example_refseq.bed -i example_sorted.bam -d 1
+    RINsingle.py -r example_refseq.bed -i example_sorted.bam -d 1

 By default, only transcript/exon expressed in all samples will be summarized in **summary_transcript.xls** file (see Output), you can change this threshold with **-s** option.

-    ks_tin.py -r example_refseq.bed -i example_sorted.bam -s 0.8
+    RINsingle.py -r example_refseq.bed -i example_sorted.bam -s 0.8

 If you want to get the rank of TIN of each trancript across samples, use **-k** option.
-This will create a .xls file containing the rank of TIN of transcripts expresses in all samples.
+This will create .xls files containing the rank of TIN of transcripts expresses in all samples.

-    ks_tin.py -r example_refseq.bed -i example_sorted.bam -k
+    RINsingle.py -r example_refseq.bed -i example_sorted.bam -k

 ## Output
 ### Sample directory